Coachella: 2020–present

 The 2023 edition of Coachella, which took place from April 14–16 and April 21–23, was also beset with last-minute lineup changes.
 The originally announced headliners were Bad Bunny, Blackpink, and Frank Ocean; the former two were Coachella's first Latin and Asian headliners, respectively.
 In the days leading up to the first weekend, Ocean suffered leg injuries from an alleged bicycle accident on the festival grounds.
 The production for his performance was then scaled down extensively; plans to utilize an ice rink with over 100 skaters were scrapped at the last minute, forcing festival crew to hurriedly melt the ice surface.
 Ocean began his performance an hour late, and after exceeding the festival curfew by 25 minutes, he abruptly ended his show.
 He subsequently withdrew from the second weekend, citing recommendations from his doctor.
 Blink-182, which reunited its classic lineup and had been added to the festival two days before it began, was promoted to fill the second weekend's headlining vacancy on Sunday night.
 After they performed, the trio of DJs Skrillex, Four Tet, and Fred Again – all of whom were added to the lineup the day before the second weekend began – concluded the festival.
 According to reports, Goldenvoice will incur more than $4 million in losses from the production costs associated with Ocean's unused ice rink, more than his booking fee for the performance.
 The promoters were also fined $133,000 for curfew violations from the opening weekend.

 The 2024 edition of the festival featured headliners Lana Del Rey, Tyler, the Creator, and Doja Cat plus a reunion by No Doubt, their first shows together since 2015.
 It took nearly a month for the first weekend of Coachella to sell out, whereas it normally sells out within a week.

 The movie The Idea of You released in spring of 2024 prominently features Coachella.

 Coachella 2025 featured headline performances from Lady Gaga, who previously headlined in 2017, Green Day, and Post Malone.
 Travis Scott, who was not initially attached to a specific day, is also given headline billing and performed after Green Day on the Saturday shows.
 Gaga became just the second woman to headline Coachella twice, following Björk.
 Her show received critical acclaim and was described by several media outlets as "an all-timer experience" and one "for the history books", with the singer being called a "once-in-a-generation" performer.
-Green Day and Post Malone make their Coachella headlining debuts, while Scott headlines after previously being scheduled at the cancelled 2020 edition of the festival.
+Green Day and Post Malone made their Coachella headlining debuts, while Scott headlined after previously being scheduled at the cancelled 2020 edition of the festival.
 On April 12, 2025, Los Angeles Philharmonic, conducted by Gustavo Dudamel, became the first major orchestra to perform at Coachella.

+Coachella 2026 took place between April 10–19.
+It featured headlines of Sabrina Carpenter, Justin Bieber, Karol G (noted as the first Latina artist to headline the festival), and Anyma.
+Several artists became the first from their native countries to perform at the festival, including the girl group Katseye, Bini, Noga Erez, and Joost Klein.